fsvreddit/modmail-userinfo/README.md

 * Add option to include a user's bio text in output
 * Add option to include social links in output

-### v1.6.6

-* Upgrade dependencies and fix an issue preventing the app developer from receiving downtime alerts correctly

-### v1.6.5

-* Fixed an issue that prevented subreddit comment counts from showing any subreddits other than the one it is installed in

-### v1.6.2

-* Fix issue which led to undercounting comments in the "Recent comment count" output

-### v1.6.1

-* Fix misleading text on settings page

-### v1.6.0

-* Output is now fully configurable.
-All options can be disabled or enabled individually, allowing you to pick and choose what you find useful and hide what you ignore
-* Native Reddit mod notes no longer fail if the user has any mod notes without a post or comment link
-* "Recent posts" header no longer shows if there are no posts to include
-* Add new option for account age output, to allow for exact account age.
-Granularity is day (if at least 2 days old), hour (if between 6 hours and 2 days old) and minute (if under 6 hours old).
-The existing approximate output (e.g. "about 1 year") is still available
-* Add new option to show the number of recent posts or comments in your subreddit within a configurable timeframe
-* Add new option to include a line if the user is shadowbanned (no other information can be included if that is the case)
-* Lots of internal code improvements